jpswade/jpswade.github.io/_posts/2008-01-22-so-how-did-i-get-infected-in-the-first-place.md

 These are websites that are not established (in the media) that try and offer you something that you would usually have to pay for, such as, games, screensavers, wallpapers, software, music, movies, and pornography (also lyrics sites).

-When you visit such sites these sites attempt to install spyware onto your machine, as this is how they get their money back for offering the service or product you&#8217;re trying to get for free.
+When you visit such sites these sites attempt to install spyware onto your machine, as this is how they get their money back for offering the service or product you're trying to get for free.

 You can attempt to avoid problems with such sites by using a browser other than Internet Explorer, such as Firefox [[www.getfirefox.com](http://www.getfirefox.com/)] which is free to download.

-If you&#8217;re unsure about what you&#8217;re downloading stick to popular known vendors that have been recommended by experts.
+If you're unsure about what you're downloading stick to popular known vendors that have been recommended by experts.
 Never download and run anything that you are unsure about.

 When attempting to get rid of popups, do not ever press OK, always press cancel.
 Press the back button or use the drop down next to the back button until the popup goes away.
 If the back button is grey, close the window.